PGL50/stock-analysis/README.md

 .

  '2a) Create a for loop to initialize the tickerVolumes to zero.
-    For tickerIndex = 0 To 11
+    Do While tickerIndex < 12
         'Use tickerIndex to reference arrays
         ticker = tickers(tickerIndex)
         tickerVolumes(tickerIndex) = 0